Important Dates and Reminders for Investment Advisers, Exempt Reporting Advisers, Commodity Trading Advisors and Commodity Pool Operators

 “Regulatory assets under management” should be calculated in accordance with Item 5.F of Form ADV and the accompanying instructions.

-Investment advisers registered with the SEC who manage private funds and have at least $150 million in regulatory assets under management attributable to “private fund assets” (as defined in the Form PF) are required to file a Form PF through the IARD website.
+Investment advisers registered with the SEC who manage private funds and have at least $150 million in regulatory assets under management attributable to “private fund assets” (as defined in the Form PF) are required to file a Form PF through the IARD website (www.iard.com).
 Note, this may include assets of a separate account running a parallel strategy to a private fund managed by the adviser.

 Advisers who have not yet started preparing their Form PF filings are encouraged to start this process promptly.

 Registered investment advisers relying on the “audited financials exception” to the account statement delivery and independent verification requirements of the Custody Rule must deliver such audited financial statements for their fund to investors within 120 days of the end of the fund’s fiscal year.
-Please note that funds that are 4.7 pools for CFTC purposes have a 90-day deadline under CFTC rules (see below).
+Please note that funds which are 4.7 pools for CFTC purposes have a 90-day deadline under CFTC rules (see below).
 The financial statements must be audited by an independent public accountant that is registered with, and subject to regular inspection by, the Public Company Accounting Oversight Board.
 Advisers to funds of funds must deliver such statements within 180 days of the end of the fund’s fiscal year.

-Exempt reporting advisers in Massachusetts who manage private funds that rely on the exclusion from the definition of “Investment Company” set forth in Section 3(c)(1) of the Investment Company Act of 1940, as amended, which funds are not “venture capital funds” (as defined by the Massachusetts Securities Division), must deliver annual audited financial statements for the fund to each beneficial owner of any such fund.
+Exempt reporting advisers in Massachusetts who manage private funds which rely on the exclusion from the definition of “Investment Company” set forth in Section 3(c)(1) of the Investment Company Act of 1940, as amended, which funds are not “venture capital funds” (as defined by the Massachusetts Securities Division), must deliver annual audited financial statements for the fund to each beneficial owner of any such fund.